 When I say this meal is easy, I mean it!
 It’s a dump-and-push-start Instant Pot recipe with very little hands-on time since the pressure cooker does most of the work.

 If you’re looking for a delicious, low-carb or keto meal that even the kids will gobble up, you’re going to love this Instant Pot Queso Chicken!
+You might also like some of these other Chicken Tenderloin Recipes.

 How to Make Instant Pot Queso Chicken